 Translated from the biography established by the AFMD (Friends of the Foundation for the Memory of Deportation from the Allier Department):

-They were repertoried as French Jews in Lapalisse under the terms of the French state’s Anti-Semitic Law of June 2, 1941.
+They were listed as French Jews under the French state’s Anti-Semitic Law of June 2, 1941.

-(Source for the above document: Departmental archives of the Allier department 756 W 1)
+(Source for the list below: Departmental archives of the Allier department 756 W 1)

-He was listed by the French state in 1943 as a French Jew.
+She was repertoried by the French state in1943 as a French Jew.

-(Source for the document below: Departmental archives of the Allier department 996 W 778 W 112)
+(Source of the above document: Departmental archives of the Allier department 996 W 776 W 112)

-He was arrested with his wife in the roundup by the German police on June 30, 1944 and interned in the Mal-Coiffée German military prison in Moulins (Allier department).
+Jacqueline and her parents were arrested in the roundup in Lapalisse on June 30, 1944 by the Vichy Militia and the Gestapo, and interned in the Mal-Coiffée German military prison in Moulins (Allier department).